See the Moment Blake Lively's Breathtaking Met Gala 2022 Gown Was Revealed on the Red Carpet - E! Online

 Her final look was embellished with crystals and featured art deco architecture from the Empire State Building on her bodice.
 Lively's train even had "a constellation from Grand Central Station" and "lots of little references" to the Big Apple, as she told E!
 News exclusively on the red carpet.

-The transformation was truly breathtaking (check it out below!).
+The transformation was truly breathtaking (check it in the video above!).

 Lively completed her 2022 ensemble with a jeweled tiara and breathtaking diamond and emerald earrings.